Weakly modular graphs and nonpositive curvature: Prime pre-median graphs

 \begin{theorem} Let $G$ be an $L_1$--weakly modular graph admitting a scale embedding into a hypercube $H(X)$ with countable $X$.
 Then $C(G)$ is a contractible subspace of ${\mathbb R}^X$ and the union of 1--skeleta of cells of $C(G)$ coincides with $G$. \end{theorem}

-\subsection{Prime pre-median graphs}
+\section{Prime pre-median graphs}

-In this subsection, we prove Theorem \ref{prime_premedian}.
+In this section, we prove Theorem \ref{prime_premedian}.
 The equivalence (iii)$\Leftrightarrow$(iv) follows from Theorem \ref{t:lotoglo_prem}.
 First we prove that if the clique complex of a $2$--connected pre-median graph $G$ is simply connected, then $G$ is prime, thus establishing the implication (iii)$\Rightarrow$(i).
-Since a pre-median graph is prime if and only if it is elementary, it suffices to show that $G$ is elementary.
+Since a pre-median graph is prime if and only if it is elementary by Theorem~\ref{premedian_Chastand}(i), it suffices to show that $G$ is elementary.
 This is an immediate consequence of the following more general result:

 \begin{lemma} If $G$ is a $2$--connected graph whose clique complex is simply connected, then $G$ is elementary. \end{lemma}

 \begin{proof} To prove this lemma, we will use minimal disk diagrams defined in Subsection \ref{s:bacom}.
 Let $G=(V,E)$ be a 2-connected graph such that its clique complex $X=X(G)$ is simply connected.
 Suppose, by way of contradiction, that $G$ is not elementary: then $G$ contains a proper gated subset $A$ containing at least two vertices.
 Let $u$ be a vertex of $A$ having a neighbor $w\in V\setminus A$.
 Since $A$ is connected and contains at least two vertices, $u$ is adjacent to a vertex $v$ of $A$.
 Then $w\nsim v$, otherwise we obtain a contradiction with the assumption that $A$ is gated.
 Since $G$ is 2-connected, there exists a $(v,w)$--path $P=(v=x_1,x_2\ldots,x_{k-1},x_k=w)$ of $G$ avoiding $u$.
 Let $C=(v,x_2\ldots,x_{k-1},w,u)$ be the simple cycle of $G$ obtained by concatenating $P$ with the 2-path $(v,u,w)$.
 Let $(D,\varphi)$ be a minimal disk diagram for $C$ (such a diagram exists because the clique complex of $G$ is simply connected).
 Then $D$ is a 2-connected plane triangulation having the following properties \cite{Ch_CAT}: (1) $\varphi$ bijectively maps $\partial {D}$ to $C$ and (2) the image of a $2$--simplex of $D$ under $\varphi$ is a $2$--simplex, and two adjacent $2$--simplices of $D$ have distinct images under $\varphi.$ For simplicity, we will identify the vertices of $\partial D$ with the corresponding vertices of $C$.
 We will label the vertices of $D$ with $a$ and $b$ in the following way: a vertex $x$ of $D$ gets label $a$ if and only if $\varphi(x)\in A$, otherwise, if $\varphi(x)\in V\setminus A,$ then the label of $x$ is $b$.
 Consider the vertices of $D$ adjacent to $u$.
 Since $D$ is a planar 2-connected triangulation, these vertices induce in $D$ a simple $(v,w)$--path $R$.
 Each vertex of $R$ is labeled $a$ or $b$.
 Since $v$ is labeled $a$ and $w$ is labeled $b$, necessarily $R$ contains two adjacent vertices $v'$ and $w'$, such that $v'$ is labeled $a$ and $w'$ is labeled $b$.
 Hence $u=\varphi(u),\varphi(v')\in A$ and $\varphi(w')\in V\setminus A$.
 By (2), the image of the triangle $uv'w'$ of $D$ under $\varphi$ is a 2-simplex of $X$, yielding a contradiction that $A$ is gated. \end{proof}